nodejs/citgm/README.md

-  -c, --sha <commit-sha>      Install module from commit-sha -u, --uid <uid>             Set the uid (posix only) -g, --gid <uid>             Set the gid (posix only)
+  -c, --sha <commit-sha>      Install module from commit-sha -u, --uid <uid>             Set the uid (posix only) -g, --gid <uid>             Set the gid (posix only) -a, --append                Turns on append results to file mode rather than replace
 ```

 When using a JSON config file, the properties need to be the same as the